 Andrew Scott's professional, design and research interest revolve around explorations of ecological issues, in particular the criticality of climate change in relation to various forms and scales of architecture, cities and urban systems.
 His recent projects, studio teaching and publications have focused on low-carbon communities, health and design at multiple scales, and the new models for affordable urban housing.

 He has completed many graduate design studios, design research studies, and projects that explore these issues in different countries, geographical contexts, and scale of impact and operation.
 These include Barcelona and the Galapagos Islands.
 He has worked and consulted extensively with industrial partners in China, Japan and in the UK- and organized the MIT international symposiums ‘Dimensions of Sustainability’ and ‘Mass Impact: Cities and Climate Change’.
 His most recent book, published in 2012 is 'Renewtown: Adaptive Urbanism and the Low Carbon Community' (Routledge).

-Andrew Scott has held teaching appointments in the United Kingdom, the United States and Canada - and has been an External Examiner to the architecture program at Chinese University of Hong Kong 2002-05.
+Andrew Scott has held teaching appointments in the United Kingdom, the United States and Canada - and has been an External Examiner to the architecture program at the Chinese University of Hong Kong.
 He received both his undergraduate degree and his professional degree in Architecture from the University of Manchester in the UK.
-Prior to his appointment to MIT, his professional career in the UK included extensive practice work with Foster and Partners, Aldington + Craig, and as a principal partner of Denton Scott Associates, Architects.
+Prior to his appointment to MIT, his professional career in the UK included 15 years in practice with Foster Associates (Foster and Partners), Aldington + Craig, and as a principal partner of Denton Scott Associates, Architects.